-Theorem 1 extends the well known conditions for second moment stability given in [44] to m-th moment stability.
-A similar result appears in [45, Theorem 3.2], limited to the special case of a homogeneous MJLS driven by an i.i.d. rate process.
+Theorem 1 extends the well known conditions for second moment stability given in [49] to m-th moment stability.
+A similar result appears in [50, Theorem 3.2] in the special case of a homogeneous MJLS driven by an i.i.d. rate process.